-Hospitality Committee - This committee has a mission to create an environment of hospitality and community within St. Pats Fremont.
-Current projects aim to get current and prospective members connected within the parish, welcome new members and help them to find ways to belong, and to make sure that everyone knows they are loved at our Church.
-For more information, contact Lori Kisby or Crystal Sixta at (402)721-6611.
+Hospitality Committee - Interested in helping to create a culture of hospitality at St. Pat's?
+Get involved with our hospitality group!
+We are in the process of looking at where we can improve in this area and injecting hospitality in every area of our parish.
+Some specific projects will aim to get current and prospective members connected within the parish, welcome new members and help them to find ways to belong, and to make sure that everyone knows they are loved at our Church.
+For more information, contact Crystal Sixta at (402)721-6611 x207.

 Social Concerns Committee - Promotes moving our faith into action by increasing awareness and participation of our Parish Family in selected issues of social concern in our parish, community and world.
 We sponsor such projects as the holdiay food drive, Lenten Giving Tree, support the St. Vincent de Paul fund and work with local agencies to assist the poor.
-Contact Kate Casale for more information at (402)721-6611, ext.
-18.
+Contact Mary Narans for more information at (402) 719-5720.

 St. Pat's Women - Responsible for funeral dinners, parish bazaar, Care Corps meals, Bingo, Interfaith Activities.
 Purpose is to foster unity among the women of the parish, foster faith and spiritual growth, and serve the parish through its activities and support.
-Contact Mary Flies at (402)317-2149.
+Contact Lynette Sellon (402) 720-0474.

 Seven Sisters Apostolate - Women of the parish are invited to participate in this ministry to help our priests through the power of prayer.
 Each member commits to an hour in front of the Blessed Sacrament (ideally) on a specific day (the time is up to you).
 The goal is to have someone praying for each priest every day of the week.
-If you would like to help through this ministry, please contact Kate Casale (402)721-6611 ext 18.
+If you would like to help through this ministry, please contact Jeanne Boesch (402) 720-3278.

 Catholic Daughters - Local chapter of an International Organizaiton of Catholic Women who promote oneness and charity among Catholic women as they live and support love of God, Church and community.
-Contact Ruth Caddy Vyhlidal, (402)727-8666.
+Contact Cheryl Lucht (402) 740-1186.

 Knights of Columbus - National fraternal and insurance organization committed to the works of the Church.
 Local chapter is engaged in spiritual, social, fundraising, youth activities for the benefit of members, parish and Church.
-Contact Lanny Schmid, (402)720-3018.
+Contact Anthony Tvrdy (402) 727-1671.
 (Go here for Knights of Columbus member info.)

 Pro-Life Activities - Keep abreast of legislative actions relative to issues that uphold or threaten the dignity of each person in areas affecting the unborn, elderly, poor, death penalty.
 Contact Don and Jan Ortmeier (402)721-2196.